Measuring Disentanglement: A Review of Metrics: Overview of Metrics

 MIG \cite{Chen2018} computes the MI between each code and factor $I(v_i, z_j)$.
-Then, the code dimension with maximum MI is identified $I(v_i, z_\star)$ for each factor.
-After, the second highest MI, $I(v_i, z_\circ)$, is subtracted from this maximal value.
+Then the code dimension with maximum MI is identified $I(v_i, z_\star)$ for each factor.
+Next, the second highest MI, $I(v_i, z_\circ)$, is subtracted from this maximal value.
 This difference constitutes the \textit{gap}.
-The gap is then normalized with respect to the total MI associated with the factor:
+The gap is then normalized by the entropy of the factor:

 The MIG score of all factors are averaged to report one score.